The Anti-Death League: Critical reception

 Early critics gave the novel a mixed reception.
 Walter Allen, quoting other reviewers, writing in the New York Times, said, "It is getting enormously respectful, slightly puzzled attention" and "represents a new phase in Amis's development".
 Kirkus Reviews said, "By the close, one has been exposed to so many strenuous activities and ideas, that it's difficult to remember just what has gone on [...]
 Amis has some marvelous jargon throughout....
 All in all, it might be classed as an intellectual thriller-- it's a work of considerable originality and agility and it should keep its readers firmly captive, midway between attention and admiration".
 Bernard Bergonzi, writing in The New York Review of Books, called it, "a generalized and implicitly symbolic fiction, in which Mr. Amis has voluntarily surrendered some of his major strengths as a novelist".
 According to Allan Casson, writing in The Massachusetts Review, "The Anti-Death League has the materials for two good novels.
 The one we have is, unfortunately, incoherent".

-More recent critics have, on the whole, been more positive.
+More recent critics have been more positive.
 Anthony Burgess included The Anti-Death League in his 1984 book Ninety-Nine Novels: The Best in English since 1939 — A Personal Choice.
 Amis died in 1995, and his obituaries mention the novel at least in passing.
 Zachary Leader, in his 2006 book The Life of Kingsley Amis, did no more than summarise his own idea of the subject-matter.
 In 2009, Andrew Brown, writing in The Guardian, said, "The Anti Death League is a prolonged and furious attack on God and the necessity of suffering (which also contains some of his sweetest writing about love)".
 In 2011, Philip Hensher wrote several articles which mention the book; calling it "fascinating, unforgettable, flawed" and "magnificent".
 In 2013, Andrew James, in his book Kingsley Amis: Antimodels and the Audience, analysed the novel in detail.
 In 2014, Spanish writer Ana Rojo López analysed the effects of Francoist censorship on the 1967 translation of the novel into Spanish.

-In 2012, the novel was reprinted as one of the Penguin Modern Classics series.
+In 2012, the novel was reprinted as a Penguin Modern Classic.